splunk-soar-connectors/awsdynamodb/README.md

 Type: **investigate**
 Read only: **True**

-We don't need to pass value in encoded format for the parameters\.
+The parameter values do not need to be in encoded format\.

 #### Action Parameters
 PARAMETER | REQUIRED | DESCRIPTION | TYPE | CONTAINS